tobixen/thrash-protect/README.rst

 thrash-protect
 ==============

 Simple-Stupid user-space program protecting a linux host from thrashing.
+It's supposed both to be used as an "insurance" on systems that aren't expected to thrash and as a stop-gap measure on hosts where thrashing has been observed.

 The script attempts to detect thrashing situations and stop rogue processes for short intervals.
 It works a bit like the ABS break on